ansys/pymeilisearch/doc/source/user-guide/web-component.rst

 Customizing the style
 =====================

-Since the search bar is an HTML component, it is possible to use CSS to customize its style.
+Since the search bar is an html component, it is possible to use CSS to customize its style.

 .. literalinclude:: ../_static/search.html